 If you’ve noticed a build-up of a sticky black substance in your smoker, chances are it’s creosote.
+So, how do you clean the creosote out of a smoker?

 While a certain amount of creosote is necessary for proper smoking, too much creosote build-up can cause your smoker to run less efficiently.